vasi786/smartslurmcommands/docs/contributing.md

 ### 5. Testing

-Test Framework: bats-core
+Test Framework: `bats-core`

 All automated tests use bats.
-We divide tests as:
+I have divide tests as:

 - Unit tests (tests/unit/)
   These test pure functions: